Skip to main content

 Marathon Petroleum lobbies on 5 policy issues, including Energy/Nuclear, Fuel/Gas/Oil, Environment/Superfund, Taxation.
 These disclosures are filed quarterly with the Senate Office of Public Records.

-Marathon Petroleum employs 2 registered lobbyists, of whom 1 have revolving door connections — meaning they previously held government positions before becoming lobbyists.
+Marathon Petroleum employs 4 registered lobbyists, of whom 2 have revolving door connections, meaning they previously held government positions before becoming lobbyists.

-Marathon Petroleum has contacted 6 government entities as part of their lobbying activities, including Dept of Labor, US Senate, US House of Representatives.
+Marathon Petroleum has contacted 8 government entities as part of their lobbying activities, including U.S. Senate, Dept of Health & Human Services, Dept of Labor.

 Sources: Senate Office of Public Records (LDA), OpenSecrets.org